labisso/novamess/README.rst

 Example Usage
 =============

 There is a simple service that sends out heartbeats to subscribers.
+There are implementations using both the modified novarpc (novamess) and the custom thing based on kombu (mess).

 1. Make a virtualenv and activate it